accessor-io/ccip-read-dns-gateway-python/README.md

 This project provides a DNS gateway for reading and resolving DNS queries using Flask and aiohttp.
 It includes tools for handling DNS queries, interacting with blockchain contracts, and performing unit and end-to-end tests.

+Work in progress - Need to Implement EVM functionality
 ## Table of Contents

 - [Prerequisites](#prerequisites)